CSaratakij/MainBlog/content/projects/Doppelganger.md

 (explain about this section)

 #### World Wrapping Mechanic (Focus)(don't forget about the sprite mask, box effect by focus)
-(This one is the hardest to implement, took me sometime to figure out.)
+(This one is the most challenge things to implement, took me sometime to figure out.)

 __Normal Mode__